BardicDefense/purple-hack/spells.md

 #### Web

-_Conjuration (R: Short, D: 10 minutes)_
+_Conjuration (R: Short, D: 20 minutes per caster Level)_
-Save: Hard (Str).
-AoE: Up to 30-ft radius / 12 × 12.
-This spell creates a
-barrier of sticky strands.
-To be cast, the Web must be anchored on at least two opposite sides to solid points.
-Any creature of size Large or smaller that moves into the web or is in its area when it is cast must save or become stuck.
+Conjures a volume of sticky webbing, blocking a 10′ cube area.
+Must be anchored on at least two opposite sides to solid points.
+Any creature of size Large or smaller that moves into the web or is in its area when it is cast is stuck and cannot move.
+Characters with Strength below 13 cannot break free.
+Those with Strength 13 or above can break free in 1d4 Turns.
+Large creatures of greater than human Strength can break free in 1d4 Rounds.
+The web can be destroyed by fire in 2 Rounds.
+Creatures caught within flaming webs suffer 1d6 damage.
-Victims can make a save at the end of each round to break free.
-Those with 18+ Strength can break free or rip through with 1 round of effort.
-The strands are also flammable, a 5-ft square burning per round.

 # 3RD RANK SPELLS